Join the Michigan Sugar Company team

 Tricia DeGroat of Saginaw

-Current job: Senior Customer Service Representative at Corporate Headquarters in Bay City
+Current job: Customer Service Manager at Corporate Headquarters in Bay City

 Tricia started at Michigan Sugar Company in 1988 as an accounts payable clerk.
 She worked for approximately 10 years before leaving to raise her children.
-In 2008, she returned to the company and took her current role in 2017.
+In 2008, she returned to the company.
 “I love people – my co-workers and the customers,” she said.
 “My co-workers are like family.
 I’ve known many for years.”

 “Because Michigan Sugar Company deals in a food commodity there always is a sense of job security.
 It’s also exciting working for a company where you can see the product go from seed to the store shelves.
 The pay is competitive and there are always opportunities for growth.”

 As a junior in high school, Jason Snear had just turned 18 years old when he sought out what was supposed to be a temporary job at the Michigan Sugar Company piling station in Sandusky.
 He’d go on to graduate from Deckerville High School in 2009 and all these years later, he’s still going strong – following in the footsteps of his father Ken Snear, who worked as a mechanic in Sandusky.
 Jason moved to work at the Croswell plant in 2017 and said he is happy to have turned that once-temporary job into a career that supports him and his wife Brandy and their two young children.